 - When, in late May or early June, teaching teams are announced, the instructor has responsibility to initiate the first team meeting as soon as possible.
-There will be time set aside for teaching team meetings at the Best Practices conference on June 2. - By meeting in late Spring Quarter, team members can get to know each other's strengths and potential contributions to the success of the course.
-They can also discuss Chicago Quarter Service Day. - By Friday, July 28, team members should complete the Welcome Email form. - Over the summer teams should stay in contact, and ideally continue to meet, in order to coordinate curricular and co-curricular activities and either produce a unified syllabus or coordinate the academic and Common Hour syllabi. - On Wednesday, Aug.
-23, Discover teaching teams should plan to attend the Pre-Immersion Week Meeting, Discover Chicago's final organizational meeting before Immersion Week.
+There will be time set aside for teaching team meetings at the Best Practices conference on June 7. - By meeting in late Spring Quarter, team members can get to know each other's strengths and potential contributions to the success of the course.
+They can also discuss Chicago Quarter Service Day. - By mid-August, team members should email a welcome/information letter to students via Classlist in D2L. - Over the summer teams should stay in contact, and ideally continue to meet, in order to coordinate curricular and co-curricular activities and either produce a unified syllabus or coordinate the academic and Common Hour syllabi. - On Wednesday, Aug.
+21, Discover teaching teams should plan to attend the Pre-Immersion Week Meeting, Discover Chicago's final organizational meeting before Immersion Week.
 This is when important details regarding Immersion Week are discussed.
 All teaching team members are expected to attend.
 Time: 3-5 p.m.
-Place: SAC 154 and on Zoom

-- On the first morning of Immersion Week, Monday, Aug.
-28, students and teaching teams gather for their first class meeting at 9 a.m. on the Lincoln Park campus in their Immersion Week classrooms, which will be listed in campusconnect during the summer.
+Place: Zoom (in order to avoid the DNC) - On the first morning of Immersion Week, Monday, Aug.
+26, students and teaching teams gather for their first class meeting at 9 a.m. on the Lincoln Park campus in their Immersion Week classrooms, which will be listed in campusconnect during the summer.
 A barbecue lunch will be provided on the Quad.
-Classes can come to the barbecue any time between 11:30 a.m. and 1 p.m.
+Classes can come to the barbecue any time between 11:30 a.m. and 1:00 p.m.
 Food will be replenished throughout the event. - On Wednesday, Aug.
-31, Explore teaching teams should plan to attend the Great Starts meeting, Explore Chicago's final organizational meeting before the start of Autumn Quarter.
+28, Explore teaching teams should plan to attend the Great Starts meeting, Explore Chicago's final organizational meeting before the start of Autumn Quarter.
 This is when important Explore Chicago details are discussed.
 All teaching team members are expected to attend.
 Time: 3-5 p.m.
 Place: SAC 154 and on Zoom - During Autumn Quarter, faculty should be prepared to join the weekly meetings between CQM and Staff professional as needed.